 Five GCSEs at grade 4 (C) or above, including maths and English.
 You will need a clear enhanced DBS in order to undertake placements working with babies and children.

 - Paper B written examination

-- Employer-Set Project (ESP) completed in your industry placement.
+- Employer-Set Project (ESP)

 Assessments are through examinations, observations of practice in settings, practical projects and coursework.
 Core component examinations are combined results from papers A and B and are aggregated to form the overall core component grade (A*–E or U).

 Year 2 Assessment Method -

 Occupational specialism component: